GOVTNZ/print-ready/docs/dependencies.md

 ```

 ### Live server
-Use Live Server to view the repository in your browser.
-Run this command:
+To view the repository in your browser using Live Server, run this command:

 ```bash
 npm run start